Serving At Myers Memorial UMC

 (Oct-June)

-Volunteers prepare sandw140 children at the West Gastonia Boys & Girls Club.
+Volunteers prepare and deliver a sandwich dinner for children at the West Gastonia Boys & Girls Club.
 For many, this is their only dinner.

 Dinner at the Battered Women’s Shelter